-When a celebrity dies, or when the topic of suicide is in the news headlines, it’s common to see the phone number for the national suicide hotline flashed on TV or included in online articles.
+When a celebrity dies by suicide, or when the topic is making headlines, it’s common to see the phone number for the National Suicide Prevention Lifeline flashed on TV or included in online articles.

 But what happens when you make the call?
-What might someone expect?
+What might you expect?

 Dr. Ron Samarian, the chief of the Department of Psychiatry at Beaumont Hospital, in Metro Detroit, spoke with us about what goes on behind the scenes when someone dials in for help.

-Many kinds of these hotlines exist, but we’ll discuss what happens when you dial the National Suicide Prevention Lifeline (which can be reached at 800-273-8255).
+There’s more than one hotline, but for today, let’s talk about what happens when you dial the National Suicide Prevention Lifeline (which can be reached at 800-273-8255).

 What will this person ask me?

 The person on the other end of the line will usually start with some open-ended, gentle questions, such as, “Why do you think you’re calling us today?”
-It’s important to answer honestly.
+It’s important to answer honestly, Samarian said.

-Eventually, the listener might ask some pointed questions, too.
+Eventually, the voice on the other end of the phone might ask you some pointed questions, too.
 For example, “How safe are you?
 Do you have any plans to hurt yourself?”

 The focus is on the immediate safety of the individual dialing in for help.